Rainbow (rock band): First world tour and initial success (1975–1978)

 The album line-up never played live together as Blackmore was unhappy with Driscoll's R&B influenced style of drumming and the funky bass playing of Gruber.
 While rehearsing for the tour, Blackmore decided to fire Gruber and bring in Jimmy Bain on bass, and after that he also fired Driscoll.
-As a consequence of that, Soule decided to quit the band to play on a Roger Glover album and tour with the Ian Gillan Band.
+As a consequence of that, Soule decided to quit the band to play on Elements (1978) by Roger Glover and tour with the Ian Gillan Band.

 Blackmore would continue to dictate personnel for the remainder of the band's lifetime, with drummer and former bandmate Ricky Munro remarking "he was very difficult to get on with because you never knew when he would turn around and say 'You're sacked'."
 Blackmore recruited bassist Jimmy Bain, keyboard player Tony Carey and drummer Cozy Powell, who had previously worked with Jeff Beck and had some solo success.
 Powell also greatly appealed to Blackmore in their mutual fondness for practical jokes.

 This line-up commenced the first world tour for the band, with the first date in Montreal on 10 November 1975.
 The centrepiece of the band's live performance was a computer-controlled rainbow including 3,000 lightbulbs, which stretched 40 feet across the stage.
 In 1976, the band's name was shortened to Rainbow, and a second album, Rising, was recorded in February at Musicland.
 The band added Deep Purple's "Mistreated" to their setlist, and song lengths were stretched to include improvisation, as displayed on the live album On Stage, released in the summer of 1977.
 Carey recalls rehearsing the material was fairly straightforward, saying "We didn't work anything out, except the structure, the ending ... very free-form, really progressive rock."
 The album art was designed by American fantasy artist Ken Kelly, who had drawn Tarzan and Conan the Barbarian.